Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.8/index.html)
 is needed.
 This project is designed to let you manage your indices life cycle.

-Curator is written in Python.
-In order to install its dependencies, you can modify the `.buildpacks` file to also contain the Python buildpack.
+Curator can be installed on the existing Logstash application `my-awesome-logstash`.
+As Curator is written in Python, you can modify the `.buildpacks` file to add the Python buildpack.
 The `.buildpacks` file should have the following content:

 ```